cuhsat/metapipe/README.md

 It's about the things you don't say!

-Metapipe measures the time between your keystrokes and translates them into bytes which are piped out to `STDERR` while your input goes to `STDOUT`.
-So you can compose two inputs at once.
+Metapipe measures the time between your keystrokes and translates them into bytes which are piped out to `STDERR` while your normal output goes to `STDOUT`.
+So you can compose two outputs at once.

 Usage
 -----